The electoral dynamics related to the right-wing populism that is reshaping the politics of Western democracies are becoming increasingly clear.

 How do Conservative parties win elections if their actual governing program is not in the interests of the people who vote for them?

-They actively encourage the fear of change and resentment of their electoral base.
+They actively encourage the fear of change and the resentment of their working class electoral base.

 How do they actually govern?